German election: Armin Laschet summons Bavarian loyalty on final stretch | DW | 11.09.2021

 There is evidence on Söder's side: A survey by news magazine Focus published on Friday suggests that, had he been chancellor candidate, the CDU/CSU would have been on 37% at this stage in the campaign, instead of the 20% they are on now.

-But Söder's own opinion polls are not looking too healthy either.
+But Söder's own opinion polls are not looking too healthy, either.
 One Bayerntrend poll published this week had the CSU on just 28% in Bavaria.
-That is the lowest rating ever, it would mark a disastrous result for Söder not just at the general election in two weeks' time but also in next year's Bavarian regional election — the CSU is used to ratings closer to 50%.
+That is the lowest rating ever.
+Tt would mark a disastrous result for Söder not just at the general election in two weeks' time but also in next year's Bavarian regional election — the CSU is used to ratings closer to 50%.

 For all those reasons, the CSU was keen to present a crack-free front with its big CDU partner — the fiery divisions of the spring were replaced this weekend by a single unified broadside against the common enemy: The specter of a Social Democrat victory and the prospect of a coalition with the Greens that might exclude the CDU/CSU altogether.